yboulaamane/cdd-toolbox/README.md

 - [ProTox-II](https://tox-new.charite.de/protox_II/) - A predictive tool for assessing the toxicity endpoints of drugs.
 - [PreADMET](https://preadmet.webservice.bmdrc.org/) - A web service providing predictions for pharmacokinetic properties.
 Does not support multiple instances.
 - [FAF-Drugs](https://bioserv.rpbs.univ-paris-diderot.fr/services.html) - A program designed to filter extensive compound libraries based on ADMET properties before in silico screening or modeling studies.
+- [Admetboost](https://ai-druglab.smu.edu/admet) - ​ADMETboost is a free online tool developed by the Tao Research Group at Southern Methodist University.
+It uses machine learning (XGBoost) to predict 22 ADMET properties of small molecules.

 ## QSAR modeling